‘Harder They Fall,’ 'Insecure,' H.E.R. nab NAACP awards noms

 The nominees for best actress in a film are Andra Day, Halle Berry, Jennifer Hudson, Tessa Thompson and Zendaya.

+WarnerMedia gathered 55 nominations through its multiple entities.
+The entertainment conglomerate garnered nominations mostly from Warner Bros.
+Pictures, HBO and OWN.

-RCA Records might make its present felt with the most nominations across record labels.
-The label garnered 15 nominations with the musical success of H.E.R, Sullivan, Doja Cat and Kirk Franklin.
+RCA Records might make its presence felt with the most nominations across record labels.
+The label received 15 nominations with the musical success of H.E.R, Sullivan, Doja Cat and Kirk Franklin.

 With the rise in COVID-19 cases, the awards honoring entertainers and writers of color will move forward without an in-person audience.
 The two-hour awards show, hosted by Anthony Anderson, will be broadcast on Feb.
 26 on BET at 8 p.m.
 EST.